 fastapi_mcp

-A zero-configuration tool for automatically exposing FastAPI endpoints as Model Context Protocol (MCP) tools.
+Expose your FastAPI endpoints as Model Context Protocol (MCP) tools, with Auth!

 FastAPI-MCP is a zero-configuration tool that automatically exposes FastAPI endpoints as Model Context Protocol (MCP) tools.
 It allows for direct integration with FastAPI apps, automatic discovery and conversion of endpoints to MCP tools, preservation of request and response schemas, documentation preservation similar to Swagger, and the ability to extend with custom MCP tools.
 Users can easily add an MCP server to their FastAPI application and customize the server creation and configuration.
 The tool supports connecting to the MCP server using SSE or mcp-proxy stdio for different MCP clients.
 FastAPI-MCP is developed and maintained by Tadata Inc.